bibhas2/CouchTools/README.md

 - **-key** - The key of the document.
 - **-get** - Dump the document for the given key.
 If an output file is set using -out then the document is saved in that file.
 - **-set** - Set the document for the given key.
 If an input file is set using -in then the document data is read from the file.
-Otherwise, the document data is read from the standard input. if a document by the given key does not exist, it will be added.
+Otherwise, the document data is read from the standard input.
+If a document by the given key does not exist, it will be added.
 Otherwise, it will be updated.
+Only textual documents are currently supported, which works fine for JSON.
 - **-delete** - Delete the document.
 - **-pretty** - Format the document output for JSON.
 Only used with -show.
 Use it only if you know that the document is JSON.
 - **-bucket** - The name of the bucket.
 Defaults to "default".
 - **-url** - The connection URL.
 Defaults to: http://127.0.0.1:8091/pools.
 - **-password** - The bucket password if any.
+- **-in** - The file to read a document from.
+Used with -set only.
+If not supplied, data is read from standard input.
+- **-out** - The file to save a document to.
+Used with -get only.
+If not supplied, data is dumped on the standard output.

 ###Example
 Show a JSON document with key xyz1bc123: